South China Morning Post: Online version

 SCMP.com had started out as a subscription-only service, which also allows the retrieval of archive articles dating back from 1993.
 It was launched online in December 1996.
 On 30 May 2007, SCMP.com relaunched with a new look, features, and multimedia content.
 Headlines and the introduction to stories were now free to view, while the full articles are available to subscribers.
 Archive photos and articles are available for purchase.

 On 16 July 2007, SCMP.com launched its first-ever viral video marketing campaign targeting a global audience and highlighting the new multimedia features of the website.

 At present, SCMP also provides free subscription to "The South China Morning Post iPad edition" for the Apple iPad.
 SCMP.com launched a major redesign on 20 April 2015.

-Upon having been acquired by Alibaba, the new owners announced that the paywall would be removed.
-The paywall was subsequently removed on the night of 4 April 2016.
-By doing so, SCMP wished to increase its readership globally and allow the global community to have access to its news of China.
+It was announced in December 2015 that the new owners would remove the paywall, and it was removed on the night of 4 April 2016.
+By doing so, SCMP said it wished to increase its readership globally and allow the global community to have access to its news of China.
 It vowed to better adapt to the reading habits of the readers.
 The news site remains blocked in mainland China as of 2018.

 SCMP also provided a "China-focused" Chinese-language version of The Post, nanzao.com, but was shut down in 2016.